 - South Sudan

 **Countries marked with two asterisks have a high number of entities and individuals on specific Department of Treasury and/or Department of Commerce Restricted and Denied Party lists.
-Please consult with the Office of Export Controls prior to traveling to, or other engagement with entities in these countries.
+Please consult with the UCCS Export Control Officer prior to traveling to, or other engagement with entities in these countries.

 Additional recommendations include: